 The Chinese legal system is a civil law system based on written statutes.
 Unlike common law systems, it is a system in which decided legal cases have little precedent value.
 In 1979, the Chinese government began to promulgate a comprehensive system of laws and regulations governing economic matters in general including, for example, with respect to corporate organization and governance, foreign investments, commerce, taxation and trade.
-Legislation over the past 27 years has significantly enhanced the protection afforded to various forms of foreign investment in Mainland China.
+Since China's economic reform and opening-up in late 1970s, legislation has significantly enhanced the protection afforded to various forms of foreign investment in Mainland China.
 However, these laws, regulations and legal requirements are relatively recent, and their interpretation and enforcement involve uncertainties and may not be consistent or predictable as in other more developed jurisdictions which may limit the legal protection available to foreign investors.